Metric Program Synthesis: Evaluation

 Disabling ranking and clustering both yield noticeable performance improvements for some of the easier benchmarks.
 This is because both ranking and clustering are relatively expensive parts of the synthesis algorithm ({see Section~\ref{sec:eval-time}.}).
 While ranking is cheap on its own, if it is disabled, we only need to enumerate new states until we can build $w$ clusters.
 In contrast, when ranking is enabled, we need to look at the entire frontier at least once so we can sort it.
 Similarly, disabling clustering is a significant time saver for easier benchmarks.
 However, both clustering and ranking have a huge positive impact for the harder benchmarks.
 In fact, without them, the number of benchmarks solved within the 1 hour time limit drops very significantly.

-\subsection{Detailed Evaluation of Running Time}
+\subsubsection{Detailed Evaluation of Running Time}

-In this section, we explore the impact of different sub-procedures on running time.
+In this section, we explore the impact of different sub-procedures on running time, again on the inverse CSG domain.
 Specifically, Figure~\ref{fig:method-times} compares the running times of XFTA construction (the {\sc ConstructXFTA} procedure), program extraction ({\sc Extract}), and program repair (procedure {\sc Repair}).
 Since our synthesis algorithm calls {\sc Extract} and {\sc Repair} multiple times, we show the aggregate running time of these procedures across all calls.

 In most cases, the running time of the {\sc ConstructXFTA} procedure dominates total synthesis time.
 In contrast, program extraction from the XFTA using our greedy approach is quite fast, taking a median of about $0.1$ seconds.
 Finally, while the average running time of \textsc{Repair} is around 10 seconds, it varies widely depending on how many calls to {\sc Repair} are made and how many rewrite rules we need to apply to find the correct program.